nick-lifx/hsbk_rgb/README.md

 ### Introduction

-This has been written to illustrate some points about the LIFX HSBK colour and how it relates to the SRGB RGB colour space used for common PC monitors.
+This has been written to illustrate some points about the LIFX HSBK colour space and how it relates to the SRGB RGB colour space used for common PC monitors.

 The utilities are written in Python 3.6+ and are importable as subroutines in your code.
 They communicate using `numpy`, so you need to be able to construct